Anne Dacier: Classical editions and translations

 Her father died in 1672, after which she moved to Paris, carrying with her part of an edition of Callimachus, which she published in 1674.
 She gained further work through a friend of her father, Pierre-Daniel Huet, then assistant tutor to the Dauphin and responsible for the Ad usum Delphini series (commonly known as the Delphin Classics) of editions of the Latin classics.
 He commissioned her to produce editions for the series of Publius Annius Florus (1674), Dictys Cretensis (1680), Sextus Aurelius Victor (1681) and Eutropius (1683).

 In 1681, her prose version of Anacreon and Sappho appeared, and in the next few years, she published prose versions of Plautus' Amphitryon, Epidicus and Rudens (1683), Aristophanes' Plutus and Clouds (1684, the first translations of Aristophanes in French) and Terence's six comedies (1688).
 In 1684 she and her husband retired to Castres, with the object of devoting themselves to theological studies.
 In 1685 the Daciers were rewarded with a pension by Louis XIV of France for their conversion to Roman Catholicism.
 Anne and André Dacier collaborated on two translations, Marcus Aurelius' Meditations (1691) and Plutarch's first six Parallel Lives (1694).

-In 1699, her prose translation of the Iliad appeared, which earned her the esteem in which she is held in French literature.
-It was followed nine years later by a similar translation of the Odyssey, which Alexander Pope found useful.
-Dacier in turn published in 1724 remarks on Pope's translation of the former (1715–20), which gained her some fame in England as well.
+In 1711, her prose translation of the Iliad appeared, which earned her the esteem in which she is held in French literature.
+It was followed in 1716 by a similar translation of the Odyssey.
+Alexander Pope found these two works very useful for his own translations (Iliad (1715-1720) and Odyssey (1725–1726)).
+Dacier in turn published, in her second edition of the Iliad, remarks on Pope's translation of the same, which gained her some fame in England as well.